State Reporting Burdens

 - Reduce unfunded state reporting activities.

-- Streamline state reporting requirements to eliminate wasteful duplication of efforts.
+- Maintain the current streamlined state reporting requirements that eliminated wasteful duplication of efforts.

 - When state policymakers are considering new reporting requirements, universities should be involved at an early stage to ensure that the desired information is possible to collect and data elements are clearly defined.